Search

 • Intake: The air-fuel mixture gets drawn in through intake valves and sent to the cylinders.

 • Compression: Both intake and exhaust valves are closed during the compression stroke.
-As pistons move up, the air and fuel mixture gets compressed toward the spark plugs.
+As pistons move up, the air and fuel mixture is compressed.

 • Combustion: The spark plugs ignite the air-fuel mixture with a spark, creating a small explosion.
 This causes the pistons to get pushed down forcefully.